mariusrubo/Unity-Humanoid-Gestures/README.md

 * The script cannot return to "Gesture0.csv" once one of the other four gestures was chosen.
 This does not constitue a problem if you just keep a gesture in "Gesture0.csv" which you do not need (as it is done in the example files), but the problem remains somewhat strange to me.

 # Extend
-* For more complex actions (e.g. swinging arms before displaying one of the gestures), this script can be combined with any animation, as it overrides the hands' bone positions.
+* For more complex actions (e.g. swinging arms before displaying one of the gestures), this script can be combined with any animation, as it overrides the hand bones' rotations.
 * If the hands are supposed to precisely touch objects (e.g. grabbing a cup), I recommend looking into Final IK's interaction system instead.

 # License